2015–16 Liverpool F.C. season: December

 On 2 December, Liverpool played Southampton away in the quarter-finals of the League Cup.
 After going 1–0 down in the first minute of play, they produced a remarkable comeback and won 1–6, with a goal from Jordon Ibe, a brace from Daniel Sturridge and a hat-trick from Divock Origi.
-Liverpool again lost, this time they hilariously suffered a 2–0 away defeat at the hands of Newcastle United on 6 December.
+Liverpool again lost, this time they suffered a 2–0 away defeat at the hands of Newcastle United on 6 December.
 Liverpool played a goalless draw in the last match of the Europa League group stage against Sion on 10 December, eventually finishing top of the group.
 On 13 December, Liverpool played a 2–2 draw against West Bromwich Albion at Anfield, with Origi scoring in the sixth minute of injury time total of eight minutes.
 On 20 December, Liverpool played against Watford at Vicarage Road and lost 0–3, making it Jürgen Klopp's third loss as Liverpool manager.
 On Boxing Day, Liverpool played Leicester City and went on to win 1–0 to a Christian Benteke goal in the 63rd minutes of play.
 On 30 December, Liverpool played their last game of 2015 against Sunderland at the Stadium of Light, where the team won by 1–0.